 So, whether you’re planning to take to the seas for the holiday season or are simply looking for a room at the inn, consider investing in a warehouse club membership.

-Many stores offer rewards programs and perks year-round.
-Those savings sometimes stack up even faster during the holiday season, when retailers are wooing shoppers with store credit and gift cards aimed at encouraging generous gift giving — and holiday spending sprees.
+Many stores offer rewards programs and perks year-round — there is rarely a week that you can't find one to use.
+Those savings sometimes stack up even faster during the holiday season, when retailers are wooing shoppers with holiday offers in the form of store credit and gift cards aimed at encouraging generous gift giving — and holiday spending sprees.

 “One particular store with a great rewards program is Kohl’s.
 They regularly offer store credit — Kohl’s Cash — with purchases throughout the year,” said Glaser.
 “But during Black Friday, they offer Kohl’s Cash at a higher rate.
 Just be careful — you have to use the Kohl’s Cash soon after your initial purchase during a specified redemption period, or it will expire.”